Loxahatchee National Wildlife Refuge

 The Arthur R. Marshall Loxahatchee National Wildlife Refuge is a 145188 acre wildlife sanctuary is located west of Boynton Beach, in Palm Beach County, Florida.
 It is also known as Water Conservation Area 1 (WCA-1).
 It includes the most northern remnant of the historic Everglades wetland ecosystem.

 Bordering the Everglades Agricultural Area (EAA) to the west and the urban communities of Palm Beach County to the east, the conservation area contains nearly 145,000 acres of Everglades wetland habitat.
-Owned by the state, WCA-1 is currently managed by U.S. Fish and Wildlife Service and provides an area specified for recreation, wildlife population maintenance and habitat management and restoration.
+Owned by the state, WCA-1 is currently managed by the U.S. Fish and Wildlife Service and provides an area specified for recreation, wildlife population maintenance and habitat management and restoration.

 Overview

 The Arthur R. Marshall Loxahatchee National Wildlife Refuge is located seven miles west of the city of Boynton Beach in Palm Beach County, Florida.
 The refuge was established in 1951 under the authority of the Migratory Bird Conservation Act and is managed through a license agreement between the South Florida Water Management District and the U.S. Fish and Wildlife Service.
 In total, the refuge includes nearly 145,000 acres of northern Everglades habitat.
 The refuge contains one of three water conservation areas (WCAs) in south Florida and is maintained to provide water storage and flood control, as well as habitat for native fish and wildlife populations.
 Water is regulated by a series of pumps, canals, water control structures, and levees built by the Army Corps of Engineers.
 These freshwater storage areas and part of the Everglades National Park are all that remain of the original Everglades.